-The Unit, inter alia, has the following powers:
+The Unit, inter alia, has the following main tasks:

-• It cooperates and exchanges information with other FIUs

-• Issues guidance directives and provides training to financial institutions, the Police, professionals and others

-• Issues administrative orders for the postponement of transactions
+- It cooperates and exchanges information with other FIUs. - It Issues guidance directives and provides training to financial institutions, the Police, professionals and others. - It issues administrative orders for the postponement of transactions. - It applies and obtains court orders (disclosure, freezing, confiscation). - It protects the privacy of the information it possesses.

-• Members of the Unit can apply and obtain court orders, ie, disclosure orders, freezing orders, confiscation orders

-• Protect the privacy of the information it possesses

 The Prevention and Suppression of Money Laundering Activities Law provides for a mandatory reporting of suspicious transactions to MOKAS and the obligation to take the appropriate preventive measures (e.g. identification of customers, record keeping, and mandatory reporting) applied to all persons who are engaged in financial business, including lawyers and accountants.
-The Unit may apply to the Court to obtain freezing, confiscation and disclosure orders.
-In addition, the Unit is engaged in policy issues in the area of antimoney laundering measures as well as in various awareness raising and training initiatives on the subject, involving both the public and the private sector.
-There is close co-operation between the credit and other financial institutions on the one hand and the Unit on the other, based on the relevant provisions of the Law as well as on guidance notes issued by the supervisory authorities of the financial institutions.

-The Head of the FIU chairs the meeting of the "Advisory Authority for Combating Money Laundering and Terrorist Financing".
-The functions of this Authority are the following:
+The Head of the Unit chairs the meeting of the "Advisory Authority for Combating Money Laundering and Terrorist Financing".
+The tasks of the Authority are the following:

-I. Inform the Council of Ministers of any measures taken and the general policy applied against money laundering and financing of terrorism offences;

-II.
-Advice the Council of Ministers about additional measures which, in its opinion, should be taken for the better implementation of this Law;
+- I. Inform the Council of Ministers of any measures taken and the general policy applied against money laundering and financing of terrorism offences; - II.
+Advice the Council of Ministers about additional measures which, in its opinion, should be taken for the better implementation of this Law; - III.

-III.
 Promote the Republic internationally as a country, which complies with all the conventions, resolutions and decisions of international bodies in respect of combating laundering and financing of terrorism offences.